FLAMINGO: combining kinetic SZ effect and galaxy-galaxy lensing measurements to gauge the impact of feedback on large-scale structure: Results

 It is interesting that a simple stellar mass cut applied to the various \flamingo\ runs is capable of yielding excellent fits to the lensing measurements over approximately 2.5 decades in radius, spanning both the 1-halo and 2-halo regimes (the transition between the two regimes is clearly visible at $R\approx3-4$ Mpc/$h$).
-This is a non-trivial result.
 Varying the stellar mass has the impact of varying the mean halo mass of the simulated galaxy sample which affects the amplitude of the predictions.
 Thus, the fact that the simulations reproduce the amplitude of the observed galaxy-galaxy lensing signal is not surprising.
-But the \textit{shape} of the profile is an independent prediction of the simulations (and the hierarchical growth of structure) and the fact that the profiles match over a very large range of radii is remarkable.
-Note that the shape is expected to be cosmology dependent, since the 1-halo and 2-halo terms themselves have different cosmology dependencies.
+But the \textit{shape} of the profile is a genuine prediction of the simulations and $\Lambda$CDM generally, and the fact that the profiles accurately match these precise measurements over a very large range of radii is remarkable.
+Note that the detailed shape is expected to be cosmology dependent in $\Lambda$CDM, since the 1-halo and 2-halo terms themselves have different cosmology dependencies.
 The main cosmological dependence of the 1-halo regime is through the halo concentration (e.g., \citealt{Bullock2001,Eke2001,Correa2015,Diemer2015,Brown2022}), whereas at large radii (2-halo) it is via the halo bias (e.g., \citealt{Sheth1999,Tinker2010}).